Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 .. image:: ./media/X-EBM-03_OSPI_Daughter_card.jpg
    :width: 600

-.. note:: For standalone, copy the `BOOT.BIN` to the SD card.
-For Linux images, you can either boot the VCK190 or VMK180 board using the ready-to-test images as part of the released package path, ``<design-package>/<vck190 or vmk180>/ready_to_test/ospi_images/linux``, or refer to :ref:`creating-linux-images-using-petalinux` to build your own set of Linux images using the PetaLinux tool.

 To flash the images to the daughter card, use the following steps:

-.. note:: The following steps use the SD boot mode to load an image to indirectly program the OSPI Flash.

 1. With the card powered off, install the OSPI daughter card.

 2. Power on the board.
-Refer to section Loading Petalinux images on Veral Board using JTAG on how to load images on the DDR memory over JTAG.
+Run modified version of versal TCL from "Loading Petalinux images on Veral Board using JTAG" section, to ensure U-boot is running and also to have Boot.BIN copied to DDR location.

 3. At the U-Boot stage, when the message **Hit any key to stop autoboot:** appears, hit any key, then run the following commands to flash the images on the OSPI daughter card: